paijp/single-file-chacha20poly1305/README.md

 # single-file-chacha20poly1305

 - To encrypt on the embeded system and decrypt on the server, or vice versa, chacha20-poly1305 can be processed in a single file.
+- It works if 32-bit integers are supported.

 ## USAGE